 Medications

-Without treatment, it is unlikely that your blood uric acid level will be lowered to the target of 6.09 mg/dL or less—as recommended by the American College of Rheumatology—and future pain and discomfort from flares will persist.
+Without medical treatment, it is unlikely that your blood uric acid level will be lowered to the target of 6.0 mg/dL or less—a level recommended by the American College of Rheumatology—and the pain and destruction caused by flares will persist.

 Diet and Lifestyle Modifications